Maryland offers a variety of benefits for Small, Minority, and Women-Owned businesses. Learn how to become a certified Minority Business Enterprise.

 - Every State agency staffs a MBE Liaison.
 The liaison is well-versed on the MBE Program’s best practices and understands the procurement process.
 Liaisons provide direction and guidance to buyers in their agency.
 They also advocate for MBEs and help solve any problems that may arise during the term of the contract.

 The Governor’s Office of Small, Minority and Women Business Affairs offers resources, including training programs, to help small, minority, & women-owned businesses navigate state procurement.

 Find Funding for Small, Minority, and Women-Owned Businesses

-Maryland offers a variety of programs to support small, minority and women-owned businesses.
+Maryland offers a variety of programs to support small, minority, and women-owned businesses.
 Here are some of those programs:

-- Small, Minority and Women-Owned Business – Video Lottery Terminal Fund: Targeted to help these business owners in the areas surrounding Maryland’s six casinos.
+- Small, Minority, and Women-Owned Business – Video Lottery Terminal Fund: Targeted to help these business owners in the areas surrounding Maryland’s six casinos.

-- Maryland Small Business Development Financing Authority (MSBDFA): Offers a variety of financing programs to promote the viability and expansion of economically and socially disadvantaged entrepreneur owned businesses.
+- Maryland Small Business Development Financing Authority (MSBDFA): Offers a variety of financing programs to promote the viability and expansion of economically and socially disadvantaged entrepreneur-owned businesses.

 - Minority Business Pre-Seed Fund (MBPF): Intended to address the needs of minority entrepreneurs in Maryland and administered by TEDCO.
-If you have a viable business opportunity involving a technology-based idea, this program will make investments up to $40,000 towards developing it into a product to be tested with potential users.
+If you have a viable business opportunity involving a technology-based idea, this program will make investments of up to $40,000 towards developing it into a product to be tested with potential users.